Akshay5623/devops_eng114/README.md

 - Availability zone: Zone the machine is located in.

 - Security group name: Shows what security group the machine belongs to

+## Get the node app from local host to the VM on AWS

+We can use scp to transfer files from local host to VM, the command is shown below

+`scp -i .ssh/<ssh_key_name>.pem -r path/of/local/file user@target_vm_address:target/path/`

+ I copied my default file over i copied the app to help with reverse proxy

+ Once file copying has been completed, go to the amazon instance and ssh into it.

+### Run the following commands
+I ran these from the app folder, maybe able to run from root
+- `sudo apt update -y`
+- `sudo apt upgrade -y`
+- `sudo apt install nginx -y`
+- `sudo systemctl start nginx`
+- `sudo systemctl enable nginx`
+- `curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`
+- `sudo apt install nodejs -y`
+- `sudo apt install npm`
+- `sudo apt install python-software-properties -y`

+go back to root on vm
+- `sudo cp default /etc/nginx/sites-available/`
+- `sudo systemctl restart nginx`
+- `sudo systemctl enable nginx`

+go back to right app folder on vm
+- `npm install -d`
+- `npm start`

+Navigate to your public IP from Amazon EC2 instance on your browser with :3000 to see if the app works and without :3000 to see if the reverse proxy works.